Skip to navigation Skip to content

 Customer receiving Special Benefit (SpB), if the person is not a single parent + Read more ...

-Generally, SpB customers will remain on SpB instead of transferring to YA or Austudy, unless there has been a change in circumstances which allows the person to qualify for YA or Austudy (e.g. the customer now meets Australian Residency requirements for YA or Austudy).
+Generally, SpB customers will remain on SpB instead of transferring to YA or Austudy unless there has been a change in circumstances which qualifies the person for YA or Austudy.
+For example, the customer now meets Australian Residency requirements for YA or Austudy.

 If the most appropriate payment for the customer's circumstances is: